ruiwen829/Coldplay-lyrics-Generation/README.md

 # Coldplay-lyrics-Generation
-Character based and Word based RNN from scratch.
+Building character based and Word based RNN from scratch.